shlokgalav/Cricket-ball-physics/notes/notes/2B_projectile_motion_plus_drag_bounce.md

 y \leq 0
 $$

+## Expected Model Output

+Compared with Model 1B, this model should show a shorter total horizontal distance because drag slows the ball before and after the bounce.
+The ball should still bounce once, but the post-bounce path should be lower and shorter than the no-drag bounce model.
 The vertical velocity will reverse direction and decrease in magnitude.
 After the bounce, the velocity of the ball will still be affected by gravity and air resistance.